Frequently Asked Questions

 Articles submitted to ROMchip will first go through an internal review process to decide if the work should be sent out for peer review.
 Work not sent on for peer review will receive a desk rejection.
 Regrettably, we cannot guarantee feedback for work that is not selected for peer review.

-Submission formats that do not require peer review (Interviews and Materials) can expect minimal feedback while in conversation with our Editorial Group about the appropriateness of the work's fit to the journal.
+Submission formats that do not require peer review (Interviews, Materials, and Translations) can expect minimal feedback while in conversation with our Editorial Group about the appropriateness of the work's fit to the journal.

 How long will it take my Article to be reviewed?